Situational strength: Origins and history

 Although it is difficult to formally express when situations restricting individual differences in personality began in psychology, work conducted by Carl Rogers suggested that certain individual differences are most likely to manifest themselves in situations where there is psychological freedom and safety, compared to situations where psychological freedom and safety do not exist.
 Additionally, Stanley Milgram argued that psychological forces of conflict may not be brought into play under diluted conditions.
 However, recent conceptualization and study of situational strength can be traced back to the work of Walter Mischel.
 In 1968, Mischel published his classic book, Personality and Assessment, where he argued that personality cannot be studied in a vacuum; instead, the complexity of human behavior and its determinants must be studied from a perspective that accounts for the simultaneous and interactive impact of individual differences and situational characteristics.
-It is important to note that Mischel did not imply that people show no consistencies in behavior, or that individual differences are unimportant.
+Mischel did not imply that people show no consistencies in behavior, or that individual differences are unimportant.
 The major theme was rather that the trait approach to personality was not as sensitive to the influence of situations as it should have been.

 In books and articles on the topic, Mischel stressed the importance of better understanding how, when, and why individual differences are most likely to be important predictors of behavior, and when they are more likely to be nullified by situational influences.
 Specifically, Mischel began laying the foundation for subsequent thought in this area by arguing that psychological "situations" and "treatments" are powerful to the degree that they lead all persons to construe the particular events the same way, induce uniform expectancies regarding the most appropriate response pattern, provide adequate incentives for the performance of that response pattern, and instill the skills necessary for its satisfactory construction and execution (p.
 276).
 He further argued that individual differences are most likely to directly affect behavior "when the situation is ambiguously structured... so that subjects are uncertain about how to categorize it and have no clear expectations about the behaviors most likely to be appropriate (normative, reinforced) in that situation" (p.
 276).
 Thus, he helped to lay the foundation for the general idea underlying what is now typically referred to as "situational strength" (or "situation strength").

 Mischel's work led to an important shift in social scientists' thinking about the behavioral expression of personality.
 But, as some have recently argued, situational strength is too often viewed as being true without treating situational strength as a theoretical construct in need of conceptual development and empirical verification.